MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

 2. At the top of the page, choose the ![!Share to other apps action on pages.](media/share-icon.png) icon, then **Share to Teams**.
 3. If you're asked, sign in to Teams with your user name and password.
 4. In the **Share to Teams** page, type a name of a person, group, or channel that you want send the message to.
 5. The message box will include a link to the page.
+If the [!INCLUDE [prod_short](includes/prod_short.md)] app for Teams is installed, a card for the linked record or page will appear in the message box.
 Add any more information if you like, then choose **Share**.
 6. The link has now been shared.
 If you want to go to the conversation, choose **Go to Teams**.

 ## See also